-Petitioner is a shareholder of various pass-through entities and filed a nonresident Idaho income tax return for tax year 2020.
-The Bureau increased Petitioner's Idaho taxable income to include several pass-through adjustments, added a ten-percent (10%) penalty for substantial understatement and a five-percent (5%) penalty for negligence, and issued a Notice.
+Petitioner is a shareholder of various pass-through entities and filed nonresident Idaho income tax returns for tax years 2019 and 2020.
+The Bureau increased Petitioner's Idaho taxable income to include several pass-through adjustments1, added a ten percent (10%) penalty for substantial understatement and a five-percent (5%) penalty for negligence, and issued a Notice.

 Petitioner's representative protested the Notice.
-Petitioner remitted a payment for tax and interest but maintained its objection to the imposition of the penalties.
+Petitioner remitted a payment for tax and interest but maintained his objection to the imposition of the penalties.
 The Bureau referred the matter to the Tax Commission's Appeals Unit (Appeals) for administrative review.